Starts at $0 + state fees and only takes 5-10 minutes

 The top reason to form an LLC for a podcast is to gain access to the personal asset protection provided by this business structure.
 Whether you distribute a niche podcast with a few dozen listeners or a popular show with thousands of downloads per episode, you need the limited liability protections that an LLC can provide.

-As an example, let’s say that you make comments about someone on your show that amount to libel or slander.
-If you operate your podcast business as a sole proprietorship or general partnership, your personal assets — like your house, car, personal bank accounts, etc. — would be at risk if the person you slandered decides to sue your business.
+As an example, let’s say that you make comments about someone on your show that amount to libel or slander, or you accidentally infringe on someone else’s intellectual property during an episode.
+If you operate your podcast business as a sole proprietorship or general partnership, your personal assets — like your house, car, or personal bank accounts — would be at risk if the person you wronged decides to sue your business.

-On the other hand, if you form an LLC for your podcast, and you operate and maintain that LLC in a compliant fashion, the scope of that individual’s lawsuit will be limited to your business assets.
+On the other hand, if you form an LLC for your podcast, and you operate and maintain that LLC in a compliant fashion (treating it like a separate legal business entity), the scope of that individual’s lawsuit will be limited to your business assets.
 In other words, your personal assets will be protected by the business structure you’ve chosen.

 Typically, we would say that the LLC’s options for taxation are another major advantage, but that’s not as much the case with podcast businesses.
 Still, the way this entity allows you to choose how your business will be taxed can save you some money compared to operating a corporation or an informal business entity.